SGM Herbert A. Friedman (Ret.)

 Judging by the reports received from the countries affected by this means of propaganda, the results of this branch of activity during the past years should be considered as extremely satisfying and encouraging.
 This concludes his initial report.

 Gummed Propaganda Labels (Stickers)

 Schuhl does not mention gummed propaganda labels but we know that the Office of Strategic Services offices in Rome and Berne produced hundreds of different pin-prick gummed labels as part of their mission to destroy the morale of the German people and military and to make the Nazis believe there was a vigorous underground movement in their midst.
 In the past I made a collage of such leaflets (I have about 100 of them).
 Most of these labels had short messages, sometimes with an illustration, and they were all meant to be stuck on tables, walls, mirrors, etc.; wherever the Germans congregated so they were daily reminded of the folly of the war and the evils of the Nazi regime.
+In general, these small gummed labels are always between 2 and 4-inches in size.
 Some of the short messages on the gummed labels are:

 Die for Hitler?; Freedom!
 Peace!; Nazis out; One people: Austria; one Empire: Austria, No Leader!; Peace on Earth not peace under the Earth; Later is too late; Away with the (Swastika image), Peace still today; The last cartridge for the [swastika]-bigwigs; Hitler´s death Germany´s life; Volkssturm = SOS of the SS: [swastika] this is the enemy!: [burial cross] you?; [cross with helmet] you?; You are fighting for the party, not for Germany!; Down with the [swastika]; Shit; End the war!; and Germany 1939: people without territory Germany 1945 territory without people?